wilkox/treemapify/README.md

 For full control over the graphic output, you really should build the ggplot object yourself from the output of `treemapify`.

-#Full details

-##`treemapify`

-Mandatory arguments:

-- **data frame**: data frame containing data to be mapped.
-- **area=_column_**: string naming column in data frame to be mapped to area.
-- **fill=_column_**: string naming column in data frame to be mapped to fill.

-Optional arguments:

-- **group=_column_**: string naming column in data frame by which observations should be grouped.
-Must be a factor.
-- **label=_column_**: string naming column in data frame containing observation labels.
-Must be a factor.
-- **xlim=_vector_, ylim=_vector_**: two-element vectors (e.g. `c(0,120)`) specifying the x and y limits in which the plot should be constructed (defaults to a 100 ✕ 100 plot).

-Output: a dataframe containing the fill aesthetic, xmin, xmax, ymin and ymax for each observation, and (optionally) group and label factors.

-##`ggplotify`

-Mandatory argument: a data frame output by `treemapify`.

-Optional argument: **label.groups=_TRUE_**, a boolean specifying whether to draw group labels.
-Defaults to true if a group aesthetic was supplied to `treemapify`.

-Output: a ggplot object.
-Can be modified with additional scales, geoms etc.

 #Credit

 `treemapify` uses the [Squarified Treemap](http://citeseerx.ist.psu.edu/viewdoc/summary?doi=10.1.1.36.6685) algorithm of Mark Bruls, Kees Huizing and Jarke van Wijk.

-The G20 dataset is from the Wikipedia article [G-20 major economies](http://en.wikipedia.org/wiki/G-20_major_economies), which is released under the [Creative Commons Attribution-Share-Alike License 3.0](Creative Commons Attribution-Share-Alike License 3.0).
+The G20 dataset is from the Wikipedia article [G-20 major economies](http://en.wikipedia.org/wiki/G-20_major_economies), which is released under the Creative Commons Attribution-Share-Alike License 3.0.